-Lessees that are subsidiaries of UHS have rights of first refusal to purchase the respective leased facilities that are exercisable during, and for 180 days after, the lease terms, and 180-day rights of first refusal at the end of the lease terms to lease the respective facilities.
-The leases also grant the lessees options, exercisable on at least six months' notice, to purchase the respective leased facilities at the end of the initial lease term or any renewal term at the facilities' then fair market value.
-The terms of the lease also provide that in the event the lessee discontinues operations at the leased facility for more than one year, the lessee is obligated to offer a substitute property.
-If the Trust does not accept the substitute property offered, the lessee is obligated to purchase the leased facility back from the Trust at a price equal to the greater of its then fair market value or the original purchase price paid by the Trust.
+Pursuant to the terms of the leases with UHS, the lessees have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms expire at the same price, terms and conditions of any third party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term on the same terms and conditions as to any third party offer.
+The leases also grant the lessees options, exercisable on at least six months notice, to purchase the respective leased facilities at the end of the lease term or any renewal term at the facility's then fair market value.
+The terms of the leases also provide that in the event UHS discontinues operations at the leased facility for more than one year.
+Or elects to terminate its lease prior to the expiration of its term for prudent business reasons, UHS is obligated to offer a substitution property.
+If the Trust does not accept the substitution property offered, UHS is obligated to purchase the leased facility back from the Trust at a price equal to the greater of its then fair market value or the original purchase price paid by the Trust.